 Yes, that would be a blessing.
-Two six-foot tables or one eight-foot table is his first choice.
-One six-foot table is a bit small for all of his books and DVDs to be laid out.
-A single table also tends to create a traffic jam at churches with more than 100 people.
-Two tables allows the line to spread out and move faster.
+One eight-foot table is his first choice.
+A six-foot table works okay if that’s all you have; it’s just a bit small for all of his books and DVDs to be laid out.

 23. When Charlie arrives, will he want any help at his table setting out his books and DVDs?

-No. He prefers to lay things out in a particular way without any help.
+No. He prefers to lay things out in a particular way without help.
 Thank you though!

 24. Will Charlie man his table after each teaching?
 Would he like a helper at that point?